adam-staros95/dbt-access-management/README.md

 If your project supports multiple environments or databases, you can list them all in a single configuration file.
 By default, file should be created in the same directory as your dbt_project.yml file.

-You can skip this step if you don't want to configure database privileges.
+You can skip this step if you don't want to configure database permissions.
 #### Sample file

 ```yaml